mbusigin/disbatch/docs/Differences.md

-### This documents the differences in Disbatch 4 compared to Disbatch 3.
+### Differences in Disbatch 4 compared to Disbatch 3

 #### Goals achieved with rewrite:
 - No more memory leak in main process.